-TIPS FOR STARTING NURSERY
+TIPS FOR STARTING SCHOOL

 We recognise that the learning process begins long before children start school.
-Your role as a parent/carer is key to this process.
+Your role as a parent is vital - the way you support your child has a huge impact on their success at school.

-As the start of school approaches for your child, there are ways in which you can help to prepare your child to make their entry to school a comfortable and happy time.
+As the start of school approaches, there are ways in which you can help to prepare your child to make their entry to school a comfortable and happy time.